Oracle Berkeley DB 4.x

 # having to specify it's location.
 To do this, you'll have to either zap or

-# is linked to libdb-3.3.so and you remove it, that application will break.
+# you remove that, that application will break.

-# just run the 'Get the new version(s) noticed' part below, but certain apps
+# skip this and just run the 'Get the new version(s) noticed' part below,

-# like Cyrus IMAP and SASL still have (had?) trouble without doing this.
+# but certain apps like Cyrus IMAP and SASL still have (had?) trouble

 mkdir -p -m 0700 ~/backup/bdb/db4